 To make the most of a Strategy Map we would suggest one or two additions to the basic template.
-The basic balanced scorecard template focuses on four areas of business referred to as ‘perspectives’ these are: 1.
+The basic balanced scorecard template focuses on four areas of business referred to as ‘perspectives’.
+These are 1.
 The Financial Perspective, 2.
 The Customer Perspective, 3.
-The Internal Processes Perspective, 4.
+The Internal Processes Perspective and 4.
 The Organisational Growth Perspective.
-In addition to these four perspectives there are three things that need to be highlighted, these are: 1.
+In addition to these four perspectives, there are three things that need to be highlighted.
+These are 1.
 A Vision Statement, 2.
 A Mission Statement and 3.
 A Core Values Statement.
 It is true that these statements could be included within the four perspectives, but given their importance in their own right, they should be given the right level of prominence in a strategy map.
 So how does this all come together?
 The easiest way to demonstrate is through a sample strategy map template (click on map to enlarge):

-There is an argument that there is a fourth element of the strategy that should be highlighted, that of the Customer Value Proposition, on balance this statement should fit easily within the customer perspective and is part of the Mission statement so the need to specifically highlight it is not imperative.
+There is an argument that a fourth element of the strategy that should be highlighted: the Customer Value Proposition.
+On balance, this statement should fit easily within the customer perspective and is part of the Mission statement so the need to specifically highlight it is not imperative.
 Using the above template, any organisation, large or small should be able to describe what they are in business for and what they intend to achieve.
 For more information on strategy maps and for a selection of strategy map templates, see the documents to the right.